yesthisischris/prospectivity-heatmap/README.md

 If you are working in Jupyter, ensure the kernel points to this environment so that notebooks can `import prospectivity_tools` without issues.

-### Devcontainer

-This repository includes a dev container configuration for consistent development.
-To use it, install [Visual Studio Code](https://code.visualstudio.com/) and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-Then, open the repository in VS Code and reopen it in the container when prompted.

 ## Approach